ElaineYanxi-Chen/linear_model/cross_validation.md

 <img src="cross_validation_files/figure-gfm/unnamed-chunk-1-1.png" width="90%" />

-Let’s get this by hand.
+Let’s get this by hand.Split the data into training and test sets using `anti_join` and replot showing the split.
+We want to use the training data in black to build candidate models, then see how these models predict in the testing data in red.

 ``` r
 train_df = sample_n(nonlin_df, 80)